A New Way of Teaching Maths

-From the results researchers have argued that the findings provide evidence that such gestural movements can allow for cognitive processes that create generalisation beyond the current task in hand.
+Researchers have argued that the findings provide evidence that such gestural movements can allow for cognitive processes that create generalisation beyond the current task at hand.

 “Children appear to learn underlying principles from their actions only insofar as those actions can be interpreted symbolically”.